jasnell/node/src/quic/README.md

 transmitted using that bidirectional stream with some associated control data being sent over the unidirectional control streams.

-It's important to note that the unidirectional control streams are handled completely internally by the `node::quic::Session` and the `node::quic::Http2Application`.
+It's important to understand the unidirectional control streams are handled completely internally by the `node::quic::Session` and the `node::quic::Http2Application`.
 They are never exposed to the JavaScript API layer.